zaphosting/docs/docs/arma3_altislife_ranks.md

 ---
 id: arma3_altislife_ranks
-title: "Arma 3 Altis Life - Adding ranks to an Altis Life server"
+title: Adding ranks to an Altis Life server
 description: Information on how to add ranks to your Altis Life server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Altis Life Ranks
 ---